 Through the rhythms of times and seasons let us celebrate the mysteries of salvation.

-Let us recall the year's liturgical culmination, the Easter Triduum of Jesus the Christ: his last supper, his crucifixion, his burial, and his rising, Pascal Mystery celebrated between the evening of the Thirteenth day of April and the evening of the Fifteenth day of April, Easter Sunday being on the Sixteenth day of April.
+Let us recall the year's liturgical culmination, the Easter Triduum of Jesus the Christ: his last supper, his crucifixion, his burial, and his rising, Pascal Mystery celebrated between the evening of the Ninth of April and the evening of the Eleventh of April, Easter Sunday being on the Twelfth day of April.

 Each Easter -- as on each Sunday -- the Holy Church makes present the great and saving deed by which Jesus has forever conquered sin and death.
 From Easter then are reckoned all the days we keep holy.

-Ash Wednesday, the beginning of Lent, will occur on the First day of March.
+Ash Wednesday, the beginning of Lent, will occur on the Twenty-sixth day of February.

-The Ascension of Jesus the Christ will be commemorated on Sunday, the Twenty-First day of May.
+The Ascension of Jesus the Christ will be commemorated on Sunday, the Twenty-fourth day of May.

-Pentecost, joyful conclusion of the season of Easter, will be celebrated on the Fourth day of June
+Pentecost, joyful conclusion of the season of Easter, will be celebrated on the Thirty-first day of May.

-Gay Pride Sunday will be celebrated on Saturday, the Twenty-Fourth of June.
+Gay Pride Sunday will be celebrated on Saturday, the Twenty-Seventh of June.

-Commemoration of the Stonewall Riots will be celebrated on Sunday, the Twenty-Fifth of June.
+Commemoration of the Stonewall Riots will be celebrated on Sunday, the Twenty-Eighth of June.

-And, this year the First Sunday of Advent will be on the Third of December.
+And, this year the First Sunday of Advent will be on the Twenty-Ninth day of November.

 Likewise the pilgrim Church proclaims the Passover of the Anointed One in the feasts of the holy Mother of God, in the feasts of the Apostles and Saints, and in the commemoration of the faithful departed.

-And our community will celebrate its own Anniversary on Sunday, the Twenty-Second of October for the Forty-Fifth time.
+And our community will celebrate its own Anniversary on Sunday, the Twenty-Fifth of October for the Forty-Eighth time.